afterpartyai/bittensor-conversation-genome-project/README.md

 - Incentivized mining and validation system for data contribution and integrity

-# Quickstart Mock Tests
+# Quickstart

 The best way to begin to understand the Conversation Genome Project (CGP) is to run the unit tests.
 These tests are meant to provide verbose output so you can see how the process works.
-They also execute against mock data sources and APIs so you don't need to have anything set up in terms of keys, etc. to see how this operatates.

-NOTE: We recommend your run the unit tests in Debug logging mode so you can see all of the operations, but please DO NOT run a validator or miner on mainnet with Debug logging mode active.
+> NOTE: We recommend your run the unit tests in Debug logging mode so you can see all of the operations, but please DO NOT run a validator or miner on mainnet with Debug logging mode active.
 Info mode logging level is fine for mainnet.

 Clone the repo and install the requirements: